himanshu1698/USF_QnA/README.md

 ## Project Overview
 Welcome everyone, This project uses Large Language Models to answer user queries regarding USF.
 Ask questions about registration, whom to contact for approvals and much more!

 A user-friendly connection with Large Language Models (LLMs).
-I've utilized tools like Langchain, LLM, Gardio, and FAISS to simplify the process of asking and answering questions about PDFs.
+I've utilized tools like Langchain, LLM, Gardio, and FAISS to answer student queries regarding USF.

 The repository contains a complete application that makes question and answering a breeze.